Articles of Interest

 Showing posts 1 - 2 of 36.
 View more »

-BOD and General Meeting dates for the next 2 years will be posted to the website calendar and listed below.
+BOD and General Meeting dates will be posted to the website calendar and listed below.
 Dates are subject to change so always check the website for the most current schedule.
 All BOD meetings are open to WWV owners and will be held at the Black Forest Fire Station #1 on Teachout Road off Burgess Road, unless otherwise indicated.

 NEWS, NEWS, NEWS